rishadomar/cli-utils/README.md

 Examples:

-### List changes made
+### List changes made in the current repo

-git-changes --since '1 week ago' git-changes --author rishad --since yesterday git-changes --author rishad --since '1 week ago' --brief
+-   List changes made by all users in the last week `git-changes --since '1 week ago'`

+-   List changes made by me today
+    `git-changes --author $USERNAME --since yesterday`

+-   List changes made by specific user (brief mode) `git-changes --author ahmed --since '1 week ago' --brief`

-### List MY changes
+### List MY changes in all the repos that I specify

-This requires you to edit the git-my-changes utility:

--   list your repositories for which you want a log
+This requires you to edit the git-my-changes utility and the paths of repositories for which you want a log

--   add your personal arguments like: ARGS=(--author rishad --since "1 week ago" --brief)
+-   List all the changes made by me today `git-my-changes`

+-   List all the changes made by me in the last week `git-my-changes --since '1 week ago'`